khalid-hussain/shaheen/chap22.md

 "Okay, my daughter."

-On the other side of the boat, the Moroccan captain of this fleet was having a conversation with Bashir Bin Hassan.
-After asking a few questions regarding Badr Bin Mughira's latest victory and martyrdom, the captain asked, "Until when will you continue this war?"
+On the other side of the boat, the Moroccan captain of this fleet was having a conversation with Bashir bin Hassan.
+After asking a few questions regarding Badr bin Mughira's latest victory and martyrdom, the captain asked, "Until when will you continue this war?"

-Bashir Bin Hassan replied, "Until blood keeps running in our veins, the desire for martyrdom will remain in our hearts."
+Bashir bin Hassan replied, "Until blood keeps running in our veins, the desire for martyrdom will remain in our hearts."

 The captain said, "I respect your feelings but don't you think that your war